cloud-coder/cascon2018-istio/README.md

 	fancave   4m
 	```

-4. Install the Istio Egress with command `kubectl create -f <(istioctl kube-inject -f ./istio/egress.yaml)`.
+4. Install the Istio Egress with command `kubectl apply -f <(istioctl kube-inject -f ./istio/egress.yaml)`.
 The egress gateway is needed to route to services outside the mesh.
 Specifically, real-time sports information is obtained from an external source.

 	```
 	kubectl get svc istio-egressgateway -n istio-system